tenoverpar/echo-server/README.md

 * The server should automatically return to any client that connects exactly what it receives (it should echo all messages).
 * You will also write a python script that, when run, will send a message to the server and receive the reply, printing it to stdout.
-* Finally, you’ll do all of this so that it can be tested.
+* Finally, you’ll do all of the above in such a way that it can be tested.

 Required Tasks:
 ---------------